QuentraAlgo/Smart-SignalMulti-TF-Quentra-Algo/README.md

 ## 🎯 OVERVIEW

-**Quentra Algo** is a cutting-edge Pine Script indicator designed for **TradingView** that combines multiple technical analysis tools into one powerful smart signal system.
+**Smart Signal Multi Time Frame** is a cutting-edge Pine Script indicator designed for **TradingView** that combines multiple technical analysis tools into one powerful smart signal system.
 Built with advanced algorithms for multi-timeframe analysis, trend detection, and risk management.

 <div align="center">